 - Should I Get Pre-Approved for the Loan?
 Talk to at least three lenders to get pre-approved.
 It does not cost anything and allows you to make a competitive bid.

-At Superior Mortgage Company, Inc., our expertise in residential and commercial loans allows us to provide the best products and services available.
+At Superior Mortgage Co., Inc., our expertise in residential and commercial loans allows us to provide the best products and services available.
 If you are purchasing, refinancing or in need of a home equity loan, regardless of any credit problems, we can help.
 Contact the company that can answer all your questions.
 Call us at 845-883-8200.